Shenzhen-Robotics-Alliance/maple-sim/docs/simulating-opponent-robots.md

 - Automatically run feed-cycles to deliver feed-shot notes, assisting with front-field cleanup and feeder strategies.
 - Be controlled by a joystick to play defense, allowing drivers to practice defense and counter-defense skills.

-**This document discusses **one approach** to achieve opponent robot simulation based on the [AIRobotInSimulation class from Maple-Swerve-Skeleton](https://github.com/Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/blob/main/src/main/java/frc/robot/utils/AIRobotInSimulation.java).
+**This document discusses ONE APPROACH to achieve opponent robot simulation based on the [AIRobotInSimulation class from Maple-Swerve-Skeleton](https://github.com/Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/blob/main/src/main/java/frc/robot/utils/AIRobotInSimulation.java).
 However, once you understand the principles, we encourage you to create your own simulation utility classes to fit your specific needs.**

 ---